 I understand completely what you’re feeling.
 Having anxiety alone is exhausting, but trying to act like you’re fine adds another load to your shoulders.
-Now add being a Christian, it adds another layer to the mix.
+Now add being a Christian on top of it.

-I’ve had anxiety for as long as I can remember, but the debilitating anxiety has only been for the last few years.
+I’ve had anxiety for as long as I can remember, but the debilitating anxiety has only been for the last six or so years.
 I’ve hid it, for the most part.
-Only a few people know, and even those that do, don’t really know it all.
+I usually can be having really bad anxiety, and the person across the table from me wouldn’t know.
 But that’s what we do- hide it.
 We put on a mask, and act like nothing is wrong.

 People will tell you being a Christian makes everything perfect- it doesn’t.
-I had anxiety before I got saved.
+I had anxiety before I got saved, but it didn’t get better afterwards.
 Fourth grade is the first time I remember having an anxiety attack- I got saved a year later.
-I then suffered a tremendous amount of anxiety my first few years of high school- I got baptized in twelfth grade.
-There are days I can’t go to class, and facing the day is a task I don’t even want to think about- I go to a Christian University.
+I then suffered a tremendous amount of anxiety my first few years of high school (to the point suicide was considered)- I got baptized in eleventh grade.
+There are days I can’t go to class, and waking up is a task I don’t even want to think about- I go to a Christian University.

 So the people telling you that you can’t have anxiety and be a Christian are wrong.